nealcaren/CrisisOpportunity/markdown/enumeration.md

 [175]{.pagenum}
 have shown a comparatively slow rate of increase in Negro population for 30 years preceding the census in question.
 The facts are indicated in the following table:

-<p class="table-title">Decennial Rate of Increase of the Negro Population in Certain Registration States: 1880 to 1910</p>
+Table: Decennial Rate of Increase of the Negro Population in Certain Registration States: 1880 to 1910

 |                         |      1890 | 1900 | 1910 |
 |-------------------------|----------:|-----:|-----:|